OmniSharp/homebrew-omnisharp-roslyn/README.md

 `brew update`

-Then you can install omnisharp with:
+Then you can install omnisharp (.NET Core standalone) with:

 `brew install omnisharp`

+or the Mono version (recommended):

+`brew install omnisharp-mono`

 ## Dependencies